mlesniak/go-playground/README.md

 # Next steps

-- [ ] add nginx for subdomains in k8
+- [ ] add SSL termination for endpoints
 - [ ] Split and move K8 configuration
 - [ ] JWT middleware in echo?
 - [ ] Think about keycloak?